The ballot summary that you’ll see when you vote, as determined by the Missouri legislature, is:

 Legislators start the wording with a provision that non-citizens can’t vote.
 That’s already the law.

-This idea has been called “ballot candy” because it’s expected to draw yes votes without voters paying attention to the rest of the bill.
+This idea has been called “ballot candy” because it’s expected to sweeten the deal — to draw yes votes without voters paying attention to the rest of the bill.

 Here’s reasoning reported in the Missouri Independent, May 17, 2024: